 Ari Harkov, real estate professional and associate broker with Halstead in New York City, gave us this advice:

-“It’s extremely important from a humanitarian perspective as well as a business perspective that agents focus their prospecting and marketing efforts primarily on human connection.
-There should be little to no direct outreach for new business, little to no listing or property promotion, and business in many cases should not be mentioned at all.
-Rather, we should all do our best to seek human connection and support our society at large.”
+“It’s extremely important for agents to focus their prospecting and marketing efforts primarily on human connection.
+We should all do our best to seek human connection and support our society at large.”

-4. Focus Your Marketing Attention on Your Sphere of Influence
+8. Focus Your Attention on Your Sphere of Influence

-You can fight this trend by focusing more on your personal sphere of influence and developing a stronger referral base.
+Turn your marketing efforts to your personal sphere of influence and develop a stronger referral base.
 These are people who already know and trust you; you don’t have to win them over for business—all you have to do is be present at the right time.

 Anne Dubray, a Coldwell Banker real estate broker who has survived several recessions in the Chicago area market, gave us these insights: